Bandung Islamic University: History

+On 1 September 2025, the campus became part of a student struggle as police stormed the campus grounds against pro-democracy students and protestors during the August 2025 protests.

 Academics

 Admission and selectivity

 Admission to UNISBA is conducted through entrance examinations (PMB) and PMDK.
 Each year UNISBA accepts only about 25% of the 10,000 applicants.

 Accreditation

 UNISBA obtained accreditation of rank A (Very Good) from the National University Accreditation Board of Higher Education (BAN PT).
 The accreditation of higher education institutions (AIPT) is obtained in 2017.
 The accreditation assessment includes 15 indicators covering leadership, student affairs, human resources, curriculum, infrastructure and facilities, funding, governance, management system, learning system, academic atmosphere, quality assurance systems, graduates, research and community service, and study programs.

 Reputation

 Based on the Ministry of Research, Technology and Higher Education college ranking (2015), UNISBA ranked 32 out of 3320 universities in Indonesia.
 Mid-2017, UNISBA won the 1 st winner Internal Quality Assurance System (SPMI) in Indonesia from Ministry of Research, Technology and Higher Education.
-UNISBA also won the Best Regional University Award in Education Sphere from the Europe Business Assembly, which sells "fake awards".